Being house rich and cash poor is a common problem that homeowners face. Follow along to learn helpful tips on how to avoid this dilemma.

 - Some general guidelines suggest you should spend no more than 25% of your income on home payments.

 - However, you also have to consider any outstanding debt you may have as well.
-Together, debt and home payments should not be more than 36% of your monthly income.
+Together, debt and homeownership expenses should not be more than 36% of your monthly income.

 With such straightforward advice like this, how do people end up with high housing expenses?
-With prices of homes rising rapidly these days and the unpredictable nature of, well, life, homeowners can easily land in situations that might qualify them as “house poor,” including:
+With house prices rising rapidly these days and the unpredictable nature of, well, life, homeowners can easily land in situations that might qualify them as “house poor,” including:

 - Taking an unexpected pay cut due to a job change or job loss